raphaelstolt/llms-txt-php/README.md

 For more usage examples, have a look at the tests i.e. [LlmsTxtTest.php](tests/LlmsTxtTest.php).

 > [!TIP]
-> To interact with llms.txt files from the console, the package [llms-txt-php-cli](https://github.com/raphaelstolt/llms-txt-php-cli) might come in handy.
+> To interact with `llms.txt` files from the console, the complement package [llms-txt-php-cli](https://github.com/raphaelstolt/llms-txt-php-cli) might come in handy.

 ### Running tests